history of the creative center

 2009

-The Creative Center is named a Best Practice Site by the NEA
+The Creative Center is named a Best Practice Site by the NEA2009

-National replication of our Hospital Artist-In-Residence Program begins in 40 US hospitals, funded by the LIVESTRONG Foundation.
+National replication of our Hospital Artist-In-Residence Program begins in 40 US hospitals, funded by the LIVESTRONG Foundation.2011

-National replication of our Art Workshop Program for people with cancer is seen in 20 community sites across the US, funded by the LIVESTRONG Foundation
+National replication of our Art Workshop Program for people with cancer is seen in 20 community sites across the US, funded by the LIVESTRONG Foundation2013

 We receive our first of many Su Casa awards to provide arts programming in New York City at multiple senior center locations.